Events Calendar

 Fisheries Research in Algonquin Provincial Park

 Not easily observed in their watery environment, except during the spawning season, Brook Trout are usually seen by visitors on the end of a hook, destined for a frying pan.
 Most people do not give much thought to how many fish might be in a lake, or the age of the fish they just caught.
-For fisheries biologists at the Algonquin Fisheries Assessment Unit, these are things they think about regularly.
-To explore the complexities of estimating and aging one of Algonquin's less visible animals, visit The Science Behind Algonquin's Animals, which focuses on wildlife research in Algonquin Park.
+For fisheries biologists at the Harkness Laboratory of Fisheries Research, these are things they think about regularly.

 Guide to Eating Ontario Sport Fish